gurditsingh/hydeout/_posts/test.md

 	val stream:KStream[String,String]=table.toStream()
 	```

  - **Stream to Table** — A Stream could be viewed as table.
 A stream can be seen as a changelogs of a table.
 Where each data record in the stream captures a state change of the table.

 	We can turn a stream into a table_ by aggregating the stream with operations such as `COUNT()` or `SUM()`

  **Example:**
-	To sometime helpful to transform a KStream to KTable.
+	To sometime helpful to transform a KStream to KTable. by two ways we can create a KTable from KStream.

+ - Chain a groupByKey() and apply any aggregation step.
+ - Write back to kafka

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE1OTAyMTM1MjcsMzA5MTk0MDIzLDk2OT
-I2Njc0NCwxODM3NzQ0NzgwLC0xNzcyMjI1NzA0LC0xNjk0MDgy
-NTYsLTE2MjA2NjczMjQsLTIwMjY3OTU3MTMsLTE2ODk5MDg5NT
-IsNDgyNzYzMjAsMTE4MTMxNjQxLC0xOTI3MjU3ODcwLDE2MTEx
-MDQxMDUsLTExNDMxNzYwNjYsMTc1MjMzMDk1NSwtMTM0ODQ4ND
-g0OSwtMTkyMjAxMDkxNCw0OTA4NjA2NTYsNzYxOTM4MTcyLC02
-MjY0NjAwMDRdfQ==
+eyJoaXN0b3J5IjpbMTM1MDI3MDQyOSwzMDkxOTQwMjMsOTY5Mj
+Y2NzQ0LDE4Mzc3NDQ3ODAsLTE3NzIyMjU3MDQsLTE2OTQwODI1
+NiwtMTYyMDY2NzMyNCwtMjAyNjc5NTcxMywtMTY4OTkwODk1Mi
+w0ODI3NjMyMCwxMTgxMzE2NDEsLTE5MjcyNTc4NzAsMTYxMTEw
+NDEwNSwtMTE0MzE3NjA2NiwxNzUyMzMwOTU1LC0xMzQ4NDg0OD
+Q5LC0xOTIyMDEwOTE0LDQ5MDg2MDY1Niw3NjE5MzgxNzIsLTYy
+NjQ2MDAwNF19
 -->